Head Wound City

-Head Wound City is an American hardcore punk supergroup consisting of Jordan Blilie and Cody Votolato both of The Blood Brothers, Nick Zinner of the Yeah Yeah Yeahs, and Justin Pearson and Gabe Serbian, both of The Locust.
+Head Wound City was an American hardcore punk supergroup consisting of Jordan Blilie and Cody Votolato both of The Blood Brothers, Nick Zinner of the Yeah Yeah Yeahs, and Justin Pearson and Gabe Serbian, both of The Locust.

 History

 Formation, debut EP, and hiatus (2005)

 Guitarist Nick Zinner said "The idea started in London after Blood Brothers played with Yeah Yeah Yeahs" he followed up to say "Jordan [Blilie] and I were talking about Violent Ramp, the skate thrash band that some dudes from Wolf Eyes do, and we thought it would be really fun to do one ourselves.
 We drunk dialed [Justin Pearson] and said he and Gabe [Serbian] were in our band."
 Guitarist Cody Votolato backs this claim saying "We wanted to play music together and we had the chance to do it.
 There was really no other motivation than to play music with friends."
 Zinner went on to says he was surprised when the band actually happened.

 In 2005 the band played their first and only show in San Diego.
 On November 8, 2005, Head Wound City released their debut EP, Head Wound City, through Pearson's own label Three One G. The EP was written, recorded and produced the span of one week.
 The band remained inactive after the release of the EP.
 In regards to the future of the band Three One G's website states "The band has been left open-ended over the years, and members are optimistic about creating new material in the future."